Find Trade Colleges

 Full Allied Health & Medical Assisting Services at South University, Virginia Beach Report

 Wytheville Community College landed the #8 spot in the 2023 rankings for the best associate degree allied health & medical assisting services programs.
-Located in the town of Wytheville, WCC is a public school with a small student population.
+Located in the distant town of Wytheville, WCC is a public school with a small student population.

-ECPI University ranked #9 on this year’s Best Allied Health Services Associate Degree Trade Schools in Virginia list.
-Located in the large city of Virginia Beach, ECPI University is a private for-profit college with a large student population.
+ECPI University landed the #9 spot in the 2023 rankings for the best associate degree allied health & medical assisting services programs.
+Located in the large city of Virginia Beach, ECPI University is a private for-profit school with a large student population.

 Medical Assisting majors at ECPI University take out an average of $16,310 in student loans while working on their Associate Degree.
 This translates to an average monthly loan payment of $77, based on a 10-year repayment plan.

-Full Allied Health & Medical Assisting Services at ECPI University Report
+Full Allied Health & Medical Assisting Services at Southwest Virginia Community College Report

 Best Allied Health & Medical Assisting Services Colleges in the Southeast Region